 The distiller sits at a height of 700 metres in the southern Japan alps with broad forest covering the land and surrounding area; one of very few forest-based distilleries in the world.
 There is a real sense that each drop of Hakushu carries with it a powerful sense of place and imparts with every sip a link to this scenic site.
 Everyone I spoke to at the distillery was very proud of their location and its uniqueness.

 Peat is what gives Hakushu it’s distinctive aroma, that soft smoky note which is not overt but definitely present.
 Whilst on the tour – complete with audio tour for me, the one non-Japanese speaker in the 30-person tour group, and only non-Japanese person taking a tour that day (yes I asked when I saw a pattern) – it was the first time I’ve spent lots of time nosing peated barley and WOW it was lovely.
 Could nose that for days, and have in fact asked a couple of friends to source me some so I can do just that, and use it as a prop in my whisky tastings going forward.

-They use only wooden washbacks, which they say, rightly or wrongly, are harder to work with than their steel counterparts and I counted 18 at least in the production area I saw.
+They use only wooden washbacks at the Hakushu Distillery, which they say, rightly or wrongly, are harder to work with than their steel counterparts and I counted 18 at least in the production area I saw.

-Once we had seen the production area it was time to get onto a bus to the forest warehouse.
+Once we had seen the production area at Hakushu Distillery it was time to get onto a bus to the forest warehouse.
 This really is a mammoth site, and I could barely see any of it due to the forest.